McMonds/forge-compiler/README.md

 ## ✨ Features

-Forge is currently in **Phase III (Complete)**, offering a powerful type system with generics, traits, and a robust module system.
+Forge is currently in **Phase IV (Complete)**, offering a powerful type system with generics, traits, a robust module system, strings, C FFI, and a basic standard library.

 ### 🛡️ Static Type System
 - **Strong Type Checking**: All types verified at compile time